 (1) The first is that consumers report that they tend to scan over reviews that are either “really good” or “really bad,” and focus on those that fall in the middle. (

 (2) The second is that algorithms employed by both Yelp and Google will remove fake or purchased reviews, making it a waste of money.

 Although it seems like flooding your reviews with only positive praise would make your company look better and diffuse any negative reviews you have acquired, it tends to work the opposite as companies that have obviously unrealistic positive reviews are viewed as less trustworthy.
 While it is unfortunate, those who leave reviews are much more likely to do so because they had a negative experience rather than an insanely positive one.

 It’s important to know that just because there is negative information about your business on the internet, your reputation isn’t damaged beyond repair.
 Online reputation repair does require some time and effort.
-However, by following these tips, you can overcome the damage caused by negative reviews and get your business back on track in no time.
+However, by following these tips, you can overcome the reputation damage caused by negative reviews. and get your business reputation back on track in no time.

 Sourced from: www.tgdaily.com